espressomd/espresso/doc/sphinx/introduction.rst

 Tutorials
 ---------

-There is a number of tutorials that introduce the use of ESPResSo for different physical systems.
+There are a number of tutorials that introduce the use of |es| for different physical systems.
 You can also find the tutorials and related scripts in the directory ``/doc/tutorials`` or `online on github <https://github.com/espressomd/espresso/blob/python/doc/tutorials/>`_.
 Currently, the following tutorials are available: